Lighting Design Tips

 Add lamps to your side tables.
 If your room only has an overhead light it’s not enough!
 Lamps are great for providing light at eye level, where guests are sitting and interacting.
 If you can find lamps with three-way light switch that’s ideal for setting a mood.
 If you don’t have a side table next to a seating area, consider adding a floor lamp if it work with your traffic flow.
 The lower level of light really makes an impact on a room.

 Add uplights to dark corners.
 These are simple, not-to-be-seen, lights that help illuminate dark corners by flooding the ceiling with light.

 Add dimmer switches to your overhead lighting so you can set a mood for your party.

 Add candles around your spaces to provide a warm, welcoming feeling.
 Large groups of candles provide a great impact.
 Un-scented candles may be preferred if you have a lot of food smells.

 If you have a cabinet space that will be used during your party consider adding battery-operated under cabinet lights to that area and if you like the impact, you may want to add permanent under cabinet lighting to the space.
 Install them toward the front of the underneath of the cabinet so they provide maximum task lighting.

 Beyond your party, or if time allows beforehand, consider adding sconces to your spaces.
 They provide great additional, eye-level light to hallways, dining rooms and living spaces.

 Layering lighting is similar to layering your clothing - one shirt will do the job, but when you add a sweater and a scarf you really make it interesting!
 Use lighting to make your home and your guests more interesting!
 Once you enhance the lighting in your home you’ll increase your enjoyment of your rooms, you’ll enhance your home, enhance your guests (great lighting always makes us look better!) and your guests’ enjoyment of your home.
-See how lighting can really make a difference?
+Do you see how lighting can really make a difference?
+(Pun intended!)